xmake-io/xmake-docs/guide/configuration.md

 | color256 | 256 color output support |
 | truecolor | True color output support |

-Generally, users don't need to set them, xmake will automatically detect the color range supported by the user terminal.
+Generally, users don't need to set them, Xmake will automatically detect the color range supported by the user terminal.
 If the user doesn't want to output colors, they can set nocolor to disable them globally.

 Or use `xmake g --theme=plain` to disable it globally.